shaik1002/biggitlabbomb/doc/user/application_security/vulnerabilities/index.md

 > - Enabled on GitLab.com in GitLab 15.11.
 For self-managed customers, [contact Support](https://about.gitlab.com/support/) if you would like to use this feature in GitLab 15.11.
 > - Enabled by default in GitLab 16.0.

-When you dismiss a vulnerability you must choose one of the following reasons:
+When dismissing a vulnerability, one of the following reasons must be chosen to clarify why it is being dismissed:

 - **Acceptable risk**: The vulnerability is known, and has not been remediated or mitigated, but is considered to be an acceptable business risk.
 - **False positive**: An error in reporting in which a test result incorrectly indicates the presence of a vulnerability in a system when the vulnerability is not present.
-- **Mitigating control**: The vulnerability's risk is mitigated by a management, operational, or technical control (that is, safeguard or countermeasure) employed by an organization that provides equivalent or comparable protection for an information system.
+- **Mitigating control**: A management, operational, or technical control (that is, safeguard or countermeasure) employed by an organization that provides equivalent or comparable protection for an information system.
 - **Used in tests**: The finding is not a vulnerability because it is part of a test or is test data.
 - **Not applicable**: The vulnerability is known, and has not been remediated or mitigated, but is considered to be in a part of the application that will not be updated.

 ## Change the status of a vulnerability